How to Anonymize People in CCTV Videos with Full-Body Blurring

 Combine with zones when needed

-You may also need manual zones for screens, badges, or license plates captured in the same footage.
+You may also need manual zones for screens, badges, logos, or reflections in the same footage.
+For readable vehicle plates, use the dedicated license plate tool first.

 Publish checklist (CCTV)